arminc/clair-local-scan/README.md

 * Configure travis to push the image to docker hub
   * Create an extra user for docker hub
 * Test scanning images
+  * Add https://github.com/coreos/clair/tree/master/contrib/analyze-local-images to the clair image
+  * Show how to scan a docker container
+* Create an solution for whitelisting
+  * Explain it in the readme
+* Show how to use it in Jenkins